 Without the correct equipment, it can take a long time

-To ensure best results are achieved, use a driveway or patio cleaner and re-sand the joints using jointing sand (Kiln dried sand) when finished as during the cleaning process jointing material will be removed from the paving joints.
+While just pressure washing can be very effective.
+Consider applying a driveway or patio cleaner prior to cleaning, to achieve optimal results, and re-sand the joints using jointing sand (Kiln dried sand) when finished as during the cleaning process jointing material will be removed from the paving joints.

 Method 2 - Power washing